Robert Briscoe (politician): Dáil Éireann

-Jewish refugees, Irish neutrality, and the foundation of the State of Israel
+Zionism

 During the Second World War, Briscoe, at this time a member of Dáil Éireann, was placed under close surveillance by the Irish Directorate of Military Intelligence and the Garda Siochana Special Branch.
-His covert activities in support for Zionism and his lobbying on behalf of refugees were also considered potentially damaging to the interests of the Irish State by senior civil service officials from the Department of Justice.
+His covert activities in support of Zionism and his lobbying on behalf of refugees were also considered potentially damaging to the interests of the Irish State by senior civil service officials from the Department of Justice.
 Briscoe was also an admirer and friend of Ze'ev Jabotinsky and his campaign of resistance to antisemitism and his efforts to create a Jewish State.
 Between 1939 and 1940, Robert Briscoe worked closely with former British Army Colonel and Tsavo Valley lion hunter John Henry Patterson, the former officer commanding of both the Zion Mule Corps and the Jewish Legion during the First World War.
 Together, they were involved in covert fund raising for the Irgun in the United States.
 Jabotinsky, while head of Irgun, visited Dublin for secret instruction from Robert Briscoe in how the tactics of guerrilla warfare that had proven so successful during the Irish War of Independence could also be used against the continued rule of the British Empire over the Mandate of Palestine.
 During the same period, Briscoe jokingly described himself as the "Chair of Subversive Activity against England".
 Briscoe also campaigned for political asylum to be granted to Jewish refugees seeking to flee Nazi Germany, both before and during the Holocaust, but he did so discreetly in order not to be accused of compromising the neutrality policy of the Fianna Fáil government.
 Briscoe notably had ugly spats with Irish trade envoy to Nazi Germany and avowed anti-Semite Charles Bewley, who tried to thwart his effort to help German Jewish refugees gain visas for Ireland during the war.

 After the Second World War, Briscoe acted as a special advisor to Menachem Begin in the transformation of Irgun from a paramilitary organisation into the Herut political party (later Likud) in the new State of Israel.
 Briscoe had already been a key figure in the formation of the Fianna Fáil political party out of the Anti-treaty IRA after Irish independence, but not before a bitter and fratricidal Civil War, which Briscoe had grown over the years and with the benefit of hindsight to deeply regret.
 Briscoe accordingly persuaded Menachem Begin, immediately after the Altalena Affair, to make the transition without further delay and to seek to enter the Knesset.
 By doing this, Briscoe may have prevented an Irish-style civil war from taking place in Israel.